-- A failover IP address or a failover IP block
+- A failover IP address (/32 block only)

 - Root access to the server